husseinelkheshen/Blockchain-Ticket-Platform/README.md

 We met together as a larger team on a few occassions to integrate our components and complete the implementations of the use cases.

 ### Changes from Implementation Plan
-There were several minor formatting and code correctness changes to the unit tests, none of which changed the scope or diminished the coverage of the tests.
+There were several several, code correctness, test rigor, formatting and changes to the unit tests, none of which changed the scope or diminished the coverage of the tests.

 The only major change is that we incorporated the *Host* class into the *Venue* class, since we could no longer see a logical purpose for a standalone *Host* class. *Venue* objects now have access to the union of all use cases from the previous definition of *Host* and those from the previous definition of *Venue*.